12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 Wrap up the page by telling them specifically what you want them to do next, and link the call to action (CTA) respectively:

-1. Click here to book a free consultation
+1. Click here to book a free consultation.

-2. Read the blog
+2. Read the blog or listen to a podcast.

 3. Explore how we can work together.

-Intuitive Writing Tip: About pages should be about 1,000-2,000 words for a service-based business.
+Intuitive Writing Tip: About Pages should be about 1,000-2,000 words for a service-based business.
 For a website selling primarily physical or digital products, you can aim for 500-1,000 words.
 These are rough guidelines — trust yourself.

 QUICK Tips for a Standout About Page:

-• Leave out where you went to school unless your reader cares
+• Leave out where you went to school unless your reader cares (in virtually every one of my clients’ businesses, their readers don’t care about where they went to school).

 Tired of overthinking your website copy?